joel4848/void-block-joel4848/README.md

 # Void Block Fabric 1.21.1

-<p align='justify'>Purely adds a block that renders the void portal effect.
+<p align='justify'>Simply adds a block that renders the void portal effect.
 Works for Fabric 1.21.1 and works with shaders!
 I will almost certainly never, ever be updating or changing this mod, because I'm genuinely surprised it works at all as it is, and I'm terrified that if I change ANYTHING inside it it'll break.
 (As in, I'm scared enough just adding this readme and pushing it)</p>

 <p align='justify'>Required on both server and client.
 No dependencies.</p>